Rafflesia zollingeriana: Distribution

 It is only known from flowering individual plants seen at a number of locations in southeastern Java, until 2017 all of them in the Jember Regency.
 The first place it was collected was in 1902 at the forestry research station (boschproefstation) at low elevations on the eastern flanks of a hill called Puger Watangan, not far from the beach (Pantai Puger) near the village of Puger.
-It had perhaps also been seen on neighbouring Mount Sadeng in Jember Regency in the 1910s, but was thereafter not seen for many decades, until a flowering plant was discovered in Meru Betiri National Park (see photo above), also in the Jember Regency, but somewhat further down the coast to the east, and stretching to Banyuwangi Regency.
+It had perhaps also been seen on neighbouring Mount Sadeng in Jember Regency in the 1910s, but was thereafter not seen for many decades, until a flowering plant was discovered in Meru Betiri National Park, also in the Jember Regency, but somewhat further down the coast to the east, and stretching to Banyuwangi Regency.
 The Indonesian experts Zuhud and Hikmat rediscovered the species here in 1987.
 Interviews with locals living around the park has uncovered many more localities, including one outside the park's borders.
-As of 2012 the species is now known to occur at at least 25 different localities throughout the park, distributed primarily along the coast and the main river, but in a few occasions more inland.
+As of 2012, the species is now known to occur at at least 25 different localities throughout the park, distributed primarily along the coast and the main river, but in a few occasions more inland.

-In 2017 Indonesian nature enthusiasts, accompanied by two Indonesian Rafflesia experts, found numerous knops and flowers near Tempursari in neighbouring Lumajang Regency, expanding the distribution to the west.
+In 2017, Indonesian nature enthusiasts, accompanied by two Indonesian Rafflesia experts, found numerous knops and flowers near Tempursari in neighbouring Lumajang Regency, expanding the distribution to the west.
 Spending the day exploring the forests in the mountain (Lereng Gunung) towering above the village of Tempursari, the party discovered flowers in the protected areas of KRPH Tempursari and BKPH Pronojiwo KPH Probolinggo.

-In 2018 a plant was rediscovered after 116 years only five kilometres from the original type locality at Resort Pemangkuan Hutan Puger, a local-level forestry reserve administered by the village.
+In 2018, a plant was rediscovered after 116 years only five kilometres from the original type locality at Resort Pemangkuan Hutan Puger, a local-level forestry reserve administered by the village.
 It was an accidental discovery, researchers were actually at the site to monitor banteng, and saw the flower as they came to retrieve their camera-trap.